U.S. top court backs Trump on travel ban targeting Muslim-majority nations

 Trump also has moved to rescind protections for young immigrants sometimes called Dreamers brought into the United States illegally as children, acted against states and cities that protect illegal immigrants, ended protected status for certain immigrants in the country for decades, intensified deportation efforts and pursued limits on legal immigration.

-The high court in June and December 2017 allowed two versions of the ban to take effect while court challenges ran their course but had not resolved the legal merits of the challenges until now.
+“If they are allowed to have this ban, what will they try next?” asked Mohamad Mashta, a Syrian who joined one of the lawsuits challenging the ban.
+Mashta is a permanent U.S. resident working as an engineer in Ohio whose wife, also Syrian, was able to obtain a visa after the ban was initially blocked.

-His lawyers said that only Trump’s actions since he became president in January 2017 should be relevant to the case.
-During the April 25 arguments before the justices, Solicitor General Noel Francisco said it was “crystal clear” that the travel restrictions were not a manifestation of Trump’s call for a Muslim ban.
+With the policy in place, the number of people from the affected countries able to obtain visas has plummeted.
+[See graphic: tmsnrt.rs/2tyHpRa]

-Reporting by Lawrence Hurley; Additional reporting by Yeganeh Torbati and Robert Iafolla; Editing by Will Dunham
+Reporting by Lawrence Hurley; Additional reporting by Yeganeh Torbati, Makini Brice and Robert Iafolla; Editing by Will Dunham